Sajan4072/django_authetication/README.md

 Pipfile contains all the prerequisites.

 ## Setting up the project
--Use pipenv for virtual environment \
+- Use pipenv for virtual environment\
 `pipenv install --dev`\
--If virtual enviroment is already activated\
+- If virtual enviroment is already activated\
 `pipenv sync         `\
--Or\
+- Or\
 `pipenv sync --dev   `